mikependon/RepoDB.NET/pages/features/targeted.md

 #### Use Case

-Imagine if your `Customer` model has plenty of columns and you are only Querying, Inserting, Merging or Updating the specific columns.
+Imagine if your `Customer` model has plenty of columns and you are only querying, inserting, merging or updating into the specific columns.

 #### Querying a Data